 By the end of this training, participants will be able to:

-Install and configure Keras for government systems.
+- Install and configure Keras.

-Rapidly prototype deep learning models for government projects.
+- Rapidly prototype deep learning models.

 In this instructor-led, live training, participants will learn how to use MATLAB to design, build, and visualize a convolutional neural network for image recognition.